willfurnass/sheffield_hpc/sharc/software/apps/singularity.rst

 Singularity also allows you to leverage the resources of whatever host you are on.
 This includes HPC interconnects, resource managers, file systems, GPUs and/or accelerators, etc.

-About Singularity Containers/Images
+About Singularity Containers (Images)
 -----------------------------------

 Similar to Docker, a Singularity container (image) is a self-contained filesystem, operating system and software stack.
 As Singularity does not require a root-level daemon to run its images it is compatible for use with ShARC's scheduler inside your job scripts.
 The running images also uses the credentials of the person calling it.

-This in-practice means that an image created on your local machine with all your research software installed for local development is guaranteed to also run on the ShARC cluster.
+This in-practice means that an image created on your local machine with all your research software installed for local development will also run on the ShARC cluster.

-Pre-built images have been provided on the cluster and can also be download for use on your local machine (see :ref:`singularity_use_image`).
-Creating and modifying images however, requires root permission and so must be done on your machine (see :ref:`singularity_create_image`).
+Pre-built images have been provided on the cluster and can also be download for use on your local machine (see :ref:`use_image_singularity_sharc`).
+Creating and modifying images however, requires root permission and so must be done on your machine (see :ref:`create_image_singularity_sharc`).

-.. _singularity_use_image:
+.. _use_image_singularity_sharc:

 Using Pre-built Singularity Images on ShARC
 -------------------------------------------